 Lindsay puts her wellness rituals into two categories: "preventative" (things that allow her to start with a good sensory baseline) and "rescue" (things to be brought back down from sensory overwhelm).
 Her preventative behaviors include a morning tea ritual.
 The movements of scooping and pouring, the way the tea smells, and the feeling of steam put her in a good place.
 Her rescue behaviors include baths, lights, and candles.
 "The salt bath is usually unscented salt.
 I like to soak in the water and enjoy the splashing water sounds.
 It's calming and centering,” she says.
 She also uses a dim-colored light in her bedroom and sound baths to recover from meltdowns.
 Without these behaviors, Lindsay says she either has a meltdown or just feels "off."

 While these rituals are likely to improve anyone’s mood, they can be essential to autistic people’s wellbeing.
-We often don’t have interoception, which is the internal sense of what a person feels or what they need.
+We may not have interoception, which is the internal sense of what a person feels or what they need.
 Throughout the day, without intervention, I will forget to eat, drink, or even go to the bathroom.
 My body feels completely separate to my brain, and I don’t even know that I’m in pain until it’s too late.
 While I can’t fake having a sense of interoception, what I can do is have time daily to deliberately get in touch with my body.
 I force myself to finish work and I go to do some stretching and yoga in a dark room with a nice-smelling candle, drink lots of water, and have a long bath.
 Without that routine, I’m much more likely to burnout, lose the ability to speak, or have a meltdown (if not that day, then soon).

 What Is Interoception?